twitter-archive/flockdb/doc/demo.markdown

 ## Under the hood

-You can ask flocker where a shard is stored:
+You can ask `gizzmo` where a shard is stored:

-    $ ./src/scripts/flocker.rb -D find 1 --graph 1
+    $ gizzmo lookup 1 1
-    User_id 1, graph 1
-      Forward: localhost/forward_1
+    localhost/forward_1
+    $ gizzmo lookup -- -1 1
-      Backward: localhost/backward_1
+    localhost/backward_1

 In development mode, all forward edges from graph 1 are stored in a single table, so we didn't really need to ask, but it can be useful when you have a lot of shards for a graph.

-The `-D` means "development mode", which tells it that the flockdb is probably running on localhost.

     mysql> use edges_development;
     mysql> select * from backward_1_metadata where source_id=1;